Man on trial for alleged historic abuse of young girl

 "The complainant is lying when she says these things happened, because they didn’t happen," he said.

-The trial is being presided over by Judge Duncan Harvey and is expected to last about four days.
+The trial was being presided over by Judge Duncan Harvey and was expected to last about four days.